 The firm will primarily (but not exclusively) invest in mutual funds and exchange-traded funds (ETFs).

-Unlike Resource Consulting Group and Moisand Fitzgerald Tamayo, which both require $1 million in assets to open an account, Summit Wealth Partners does not have a set account minimum.
-However, the firm says that it generally seeks to work with clients with at least $1 million available to invest.
+Unlike some of the other firms on this list, Summit Wealth Partners does not have a set account minimum for new clients.
+However, the firm says in its Form ADV that it generally seeks to work with clients who have at least $1 million in investable assets.

-Founded in 2005, Summit Wealth Partners, LLC is wholly owned by Fiduciary Professionals, LLC, which in turn is wholly owned by Investors Advocate, LLC.
-Chad Warrick and Jason Print are the co-presidents and managers of Summit Wealth Partners.
-Warrick and Print also own Investors Advocate, LLC.
+Founded in 2005, Summit Wealth Partners is wholly owned by Fiduciary Professionals, LLC, which, in turn, is wholly owned by Investors Advocate, LLC.
+Investors Advocate, LLC is owned by Chad Warrick and Jason Print, who are the co-presidents and co-CEOs of Summit Wealth Partners.

 Summit Wealth Partners typically works with individuals, private businesses and charitable organizations.
 Its services include investment management, financial planning, tax mitigation, retirement planning, estate and trust creation and charitable giving.
 Notably, Summit Wealth Partners is also the only firm on this list that offers model managers and portfolio strategists.